Richards-Gebaur Air Force Base

 Its story began in January 1952, when the United States Air Force acquired this same land.
 Over the next four decades, the Air Force built a base that employed 5,000 people at its height and more than doubled surrounding populations.

-In 1957, the Air Force renamed the base to remember two Kansas City veterans killed in action.
-It became the Richards-Gebaur Air Force Base.
+In 1957, the Air Force renamed the base to remember two Kansas City veterans killed in action, First Lieutenant Jon Francisco Richards and Lieutenant Colonel Arthur Williams Gebaur Jr., becoming the Richards-Gebaur Air Force Base.

 Remembering local heroes